-- Following production of the SB379 Guidebook, SCAG launched the SB379 General Plan Safety Element Technical Assistance Program (SB379 TA Program) to engage with jurisdictions on a one-on-one basis. - To further support jurisdictions with SB379 compliance, SCAG developed the Climate Risk and Vulnerability Assessment Tool (CRVAT).
-Launching in February 2022, the CRVAT consolidates climate hazard data and allows users to more easily preview the types of climate hazards a jurisdiction is likely to face.
-The tool builds upon the SB379 Guidebook, outlining the steps to achieve compliance through conducting a vulnerability assessment, to providing publicly available data on climate impacts and vulnerabilities across the SCAG region, and, ultimately, making relevant resources easily accessible through a centralized platform. - SCAG conducted a climate resilience landscape analysis to capture the status of SB379 compliance within the SCAG region, as well as the status of broader climate and resilience planning efforts across the region.
-Through the landscape analysis, completed in March 2022, SCAG found that 22 jurisdictions (20 local jurisdictions and two counties) had achieved SB379 compliance either through direct updates to a general plan safety element or by reference to another planning document containing climate adaptation and resilience strategies (i.e., local hazard mitigation plan). - COVID-19 has impacted the ability for local jurisdictions to move planning efforts forward. - During the pandemic, many cities around the country including those in the SCAG region experienced declines in revenue from tourism and sales taxes lending to severe municipal budget deficits, pay cuts, and layoffs. - The pandemic impacted local planning projects funded through SCAG's Sustainable Communities Program (SCP).
+- element or by reference to another planning document containing climate adaptation and resilience strategies (i.e., local hazard mitigation plan). - COVID-19 has impacted the ability for local jurisdictions to move planning efforts forward. - During the pandemic, many cities around the country including those in the SCAG region^{6 7} experienced declines in revenue from tourism and sales taxes lending to severe municipal budget deficits, pay cuts, and layoffs.8 - The pandemic impacted local planning projects funded through SCAG's Sustainable Communities Program (SCP).
 As schools transitioned to online formats and many cities experienced reduced staff capacity, several projects were delayed and had to pivot approaches, including engagement tactics and transportation analysis methods due to the change in travel patterns.
 Additionally, project delays impacted outcomes needed to secure competitive grant funding and created misalignments with parallel efforts, such as city General Plan updates.
 Safe Routes to School projects were among those that experienced significant impacts due to school closures, as many in-person activities were delayed because of COVID-19.